The Hammocks, Florida

 The Hammocks is a planned community and census-designated place in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 59,480 at the 2020 census, up from 51,003 in 2010.

 Geography

-The Hammocks is located at (25.670601, -80.436006); or about 6 mi west of Kendall and 18 mi southwest of downtown Miami.
+The Hammocks is located about 6 mi west of Kendall and 18 mi southwest of downtown Miami.

 The CDP and planned community encompass the area west of SW 137th Avenue, south of SW 88th Street, east of SW 177 Ave, and north of SW 120th St. It is bordered to the east by The Crossings and to the north by Kendall West and Kendale Lakes.

 According to the United States Census Bureau, the CDP has a total area of 8.1 sqmi, of which 7.9 sqmi are land and 0.2 sqmi, or 2.64%, are water.